a fun & easy monoprinting portrait class

 What will you learn?

-In this workshop we’re going to explore various techniques, which can of course be applied to any portrait that you want to create in the future.
+In this class we’re going to explore various techniques, which can of course be applied to any portrait that you want to create in the future.
 Some of the things that we’ll cover:

 - Creating monoprints in a very simple way